 The facility includes two indoor gyms and wide hallways that are used for indoor gross motor play.
 The large park-like lawn that surrounds the building has four playground equipment areas and plenty of open space.

-Among the staff are an interactive storyteller and a music therapist who work with the classroom teaching teams to infuse arts into the classroom curriculum.
+Among the staff is a music therapist who work with the classroom teaching teams to infuse arts into the classroom curriculum.

-Support staff including special educators, speech-language specialists, occupational and physical therapists and assistants provide direct service to children/families and consultative support for classroom teams.
+Support staff including speech-language specialists, occupational and physical therapists and assistants provide direct service to children/families who attend through their local school district or supported pre-school and consultative support for classroom teams.

 The presence of Montclair State University faculty and students further enhances the services provided.